 Though the surety backs the bond, the principal is expected to sign an indemnity agreement.
 Indemnity agreements pledge your personal and corporate assets to reimburse the surety for any claims or legal costs and may arise.

 With Colonial Surety, you can easily obtain your surety bonds online.
 You can fill out your application online in minutes!
-Contact us to learn more about the surety bond process.
+Click Here to get started.